jarun/pdd/README.md

 #### Operational notes

+- ISO 8601 format.
+Month can be specified as month number (e.g. Jan - 1, Dec - 12).
 - Time is in 24-hr format.
-- Month can be specified as month number (e.g. Jan - 1, Dec - 12).
 - The absolute difference is shown.
 Argument order is ignored.
 - The end date is excluded in date difference calculations.
 - Hour, minute or second can be omitted.
 Partial inputs are recognized as `mm:ss` or `ss`.